truenas/documentation/content/CORE/Storage/Pools/ManagingPools.md

 ---
-title: "Managing Existing Pools"
+title: "Managing Pools"
-description: "How to make changes to a data storage pool after it has been created."
-weight: 60
+weight: 40
-tags: ["ZFS","zpool"]
 ---

 After creating a data storage pool, there are a variety of options to change the initial configuration of that pool.